mugerwae/automating-aws-with-python/README.md

-# Automating Asw With Python
+# Automating AWS With Python

-Repository for Automating AWS with Python Course

-## One of the best trainers i have seen.
+Repository for Automating AWS with Python Course - Robin is one of the best trainers out there.